Prompt photon production in proton collisions as a probe of parton scattering in high energy limit: Transverse momentum dependent gluon distributions

 The unintegrated gluon distribution in the all-loop CCFM scheme \cite{Marchesini:1994wr,Hautmann:2017fcj,Golec-Biernat:2019scr} takes into account small-$x$ coherence effects which are reflected in angular ordering in gluon cascade branching.
 This leads to a non-Sudakov form factor which screens the $1/z$ singularity in the $P_{gg}$ splitting function.
 The CCFM scheme was extended for gluons to the region of large $x$ by taking into account terms with finite $z$ in $P_{gg}$, and the Sudakov form factor with angular ordering of the final state emissions.
-Infrared parameters in such a scheme were fitted to the HERA data on $F_2$ by Jung and Hansson in \cite{Hansson:2003xz}, which analysis offers the JH-2003 unintegrated gluon distribution.
+Infrared parameters in such a scheme were fitted to the HERA data on $F_2$ by Jung and Hansson in \cite{Hansson:2003xz}, which analysis offers the JH unintegrated gluon distribution.
+Along similar lines in the year 2013 a new parametrization (called JH-2013) of the unintegrated gluon distribution was constructed by Jung and Hautmann \cite{Hautmann:2013tba}.
+The new parametrization is based on the angular ordered CCFM gluon branching scheme with unintegrated valence quark distributions included.

-The selection of the two above schemes is motivated by both their theoretical consistency for small and moderate~$x$, and good description of data within the $k_T$-factorization approach.